prakhyathdevarakonda/cricstars/README.md

 # CRICKSTAR
 ## Mini project on Cricket Scoring Web Application using HTML, CSS, JavaScript, PHP
-- Import the cricstars database to local database in xampp
+- Create a database in xampp and import crickstars.sql in DataBase folder
 - Now clone this repository to the htdocs folder in xampp
-- This Web Application is for Cricket Scoring with so many features which includes creating matches, and updating to local database;
+- This Web Application is for Cricket Scoring with so many features which includes creating matches, and updating score and loading scores from local database;
+- Css is not completely finished